p-ranav/binary_log/README.md

 ## Highlights

 * Logs messages in a compact binary format
-* Extracts static information at compile-time and logs them to an index file
+* Extracts static information at compile-time
-* Only dynamic parts of the logs are written in the runtime hot path
+* Only log the dynamic parts of the messages at runtime in the hot path
 * An offline process can be used to deflate and format the log messages
 * Requires C++20
 * MIT License